oddgoo/oddgoo.com/content/post/fringe-tools.md

 And to me, this represents a lot of the beauty of these small tools and communities.
 There is remixing and collaboration instead of competition and litigation.

 Can you imagine a world where Unity had a "Friends of Unity" page that linked to other engines and open source tools and extensions?

-This represents a lot of the beauty of these small and mostly open source tools and communities.

 With bipsi, I'm making "Places from my dreams" for a small game jam.